haiwera-silk-cd/magento-devdocs/guides/v2.0/cloud/project/project-integrate-blackfire.md

 To verify Blackfire works, you have a couple options: a browser extension or using the CLI.
 For extensive CLI profiling options and better understanding the profiles, see [Blackfire's resources](#resources).

 <div class="bs-callout bs-callout-info" markdown="1">
-You can only use the CLI in your local development environment.
+You can only use the CLI in your 本地开发环境.
 </div>

 To profile using the browser:

 1. Install the Blackfire browser extension in [Chrome](https://blackfire.io/docs/integrations/chrome#installing-the-companion){:target="_blank"} or [Firefox](https://blackfire.io/docs/integrations/firefox#installing-the-companion){:target="_blank"}.
 A new Blackfire icon displays in your browser next to the address location.
 If you don't see it, you may need to display the bar.
-2. Visit the store or site URL for your specific environment.
-For example, access the URL for your Integration environment.
+2. Visit the store or site URL for your specific environment. 例如， access the URL for your Integration environment.
 If you need this URL, you can find it through the Project Web Site.
 Select the environment branch and copy the link from the Access section.
 3. Click the Blackfire icon to profile.
 For Compare with, select No Reference.

 	![Start profiling]({{ site.magentourl }}/common/images/cloud_blackfire.png)